What are mortgage trusts?

 How do mortgage trusts make money for investors?

 The money is invested by lending to other parties, usually for the purpose of purchasing existing property.
 Some mortgage trusts will lend to people undertaking property development.
-Where development loans are available it is generally expected that a higher level of risk will be experienced (and accordingly a higher rate of return could be expected).
+Development loans may be available.
+When they are, it is generally expected that a higher level of risk will be experienced.
+In recognition that investment risk demands higher return, a higher rate of return could be expected on these loans.

 The loan is secured by means of a mortgage over the property.
-This means that should the borrower be unable to make the agreed payments on the loan, the mortgage trust (as mortgagee) may take possession of the property.
+Accordingly, should the borrower default on making the agreed loan payments, the mortgage trust may take possession of the property.
 The property is then generally sold in order to recover the amount owing to the trust.

 Note that: